awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/ddb-item-tracker/README.md

 ![AWS Tracking Application](images/pic5.png)

-The user can select the email recipient from the **Select Manager** list and choose **Send Report** (see the List in the previous figure).
-The email contains a link to the Amazon S3 bucket table with the .CSV file.
+The user can select the email recipient from the **Select Manager** list and choose **Send Report** (see the list in the previous figure).
+The email contains a link to the Amazon S3 bucket with the table as a .CSV file.

 ![AWS Tracking Application](images/pic6.png)